stephenlb/http2-proxy/readme.md

 ### SDK Testing

-Download the SDK and set the `origin` parameter as `0.0.0.0:4443`.
+Download your SDK and set the `origin` host parameter as `0.0.0.0:4443`.
 This will test HTTP/1.1 againts HTTP/2 endpoint.
-Here is an example with Python:
+Here is an example with Python Requests Lib:

 ```python
 import requests